Expensive sunscreens fail to offer sun protection, Which? report finds

 Which? said products needed to pass both SPF and UVA tests to be considered acceptable, so it had labelled all five mineral products that failed its testing as Don’t Buys.

-It added that chemical-based sunscreens found in high street stores can be more effective as they use ingredients that absorb UV rays, whereas mineral sunscreens physically block ultraviolet radiation using ingredients like titanium dioxide or zinc oxide.
+It added that chemical-based sunscreens found in high-street stores can be more effective as they use ingredients that absorb UV rays, whereas mineral sunscreens physically block ultraviolet radiation using ingredients like titanium dioxide or zinc oxide.

 Eight of the chemical sunscreens tested passed both the SPF and the UVA testing.
-However, the testing panel found various differences between products when it came to factors such as ease of application, absorbance and greasiness.
+However, the testing panel found differences between products when it came to factors such as ease of application, absorbance and greasiness.

 Hawaiian Tropic and Clinique rejected the Which? findings.
 Green People said it was investigating further, and Alba Botanica did not respond to requests for comment.